-3 Sequential search with independent values
+3. Sequential search with independent values

-In this section and the next, we assume that buyers' values are independently (but not necessarily identically) distributed: the distribution of buyer i's value, F_i , is smooth (to rule out ties) and independent across i, with support $V_i = [0, \overline{v}]$ for all i.

-In this section only, we make two further assumptions.
-First, the discount factor is constant over time so that $\delta_t = \delta$ for all t.
-Second, the optimal search procedure is sequential in the sense that only one buyer can acquire information in each period.
-Vishwanath (1992) shows that this must be the case if the discount factor is close enough to 1, or if the cost of information acquisition is sufficiently high.
-Institutional or physical constraints could also forbid two buyers from acquiring information at the same time.
+In this section, we make three assumptions which are not used in the rest of the paper.
+First, the buyers' values are independently (but not necessarily identically) distributed: the distribution of buyer i's value, F_i , is smooth and independent across i, with support $V_i = [0, \bar{v}]$ for all i.
+Second, we assume that the optimal search procedure is sequential in the sense that only one buyer can acquire information in each period.10 Third, we assume that the discount factor is constant over time, so that $\delta_t = \delta$ for all t.
+In the next section we relax these assumptions and consider the general case in which the buyers' values are possibly correlated, the optimal search procedure may be parallel and stochastic, and the discount factor need not be constant over time.

-The first-best sequential search procedure in the independent values case has characterized by Weitzman (1979).
+The first-best sequential search procedure in the independent values case has been characterized by Weitzman (1979).
 We will first show that this procedure can be implemented by a mechanism with an attractive economic interpretation and will then specialize the problem to the case where the buyers' values are identically distributed.

-3.1 The optimal search procedure
+3.1.
+The optimal search procedure